 Now there’s absolutely nothing sexy about this Vega brochure picture, but Chevrolet did want to point out that sometimes two squirters are better than one.
 That’s just what it takes, for a really dirty job.
 And she looks so appreciative of it too.

-If you’re into multiples in a Vega, it’s good for everyone to know what they’re going to get into, literally.
+If you’re into multiples inside your Vega, it’s good for everyone to know what they’re going to get into, literally.
 That, and preferably be of small stature, because it does get a bit crowded, especially in a hatchback.
 So just to make sure everyone knows what’s they’re going to be doing, it’s best to draw up a detailed written plan, kind of like the plays the football coach drew on the blackboard.
-Hurry, though; those girls look so eager!
+Hurry up and memorize it; those Vega Girls look so eager!

-If only the Vega’s engine was half so eager as those Vega girls.
-Well, it certainly ground and vibrated; when it ran, that is.
+If only the Vega’s engine was half so eager as those Vega Girls.
+Well, it certainly knew how to grind and vibrate; when it ran, that is.
 But just not with much enthusiasm.
 Even ordering the “higher output” two barrel engine only bumped the horsepower from 75 to 85.
 But hey, by 1974 the Vega had a genuine three-speed THM automatic!
 No more Powerglide to suck away all the driving thrills.

 Here’s an encouraging tidbit: every Vega comes with a 94 page Do-It-Yourself Service manual detailing how to R&R the valve guides, reline the cylinders, rebuild the carburetor, rust proof the front fenders and cowl…Chevy was thinking beyond its scant warranty!